MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 You can get the default config by running the bot at lease once.

 Useful commands description:
-* /autocraft reload: Reload the config from disk.
+* `/autocraft reload`: Reload the config from disk.
 You can load your edited AutoCraft config without restarting the client.
-* /autocraft resetcfg: Reset your AutoCraft config back to default.
+* `/autocraft resetcfg`: Reset your AutoCraft config back to default.
 Use with care!
-* /autocraft list: List all loaded recipes.
+* `/autocraft list`: List all loaded recipes.
-* /autocraft start <name\>: Start the crafting process with the given recipe name you had defined.
+* `/autocraft start <name>`: Start the crafting process with the given recipe name you had defined.
-* /autocraft stop: Stop the crafting process.
+* `/autocraft stop`: Stop the crafting process.
-* /autocraft help: In-game help command.
+* `/autocraft help`: In-game help command.

 How to define a recipe?